dblhlx/PyBSASeq/README.md

 `-s slidingWindowSize,incrementalStep`

-Four files (sliding_windows.csv, sv_fagz.csv, sv_fagz_fep.csv, and threshold.txt) and a folder containing BSASeq.csv and BSASeq.pdf will be generated in the `./Results` folder after succesfully running the script.
-You may find that gaps between subplots in BSASeq.pdf are too wide or too narrow.
-You can finetune the gaps by changing the values of `a` and/or `b` using the option below:
+Four files (`sliding_windows.csv`, `sv_fagz.csv`, `sv_fagz_fep.csv`, and `threshold.txt`) and a folder in the `date_time` format containing `BSASeq.csv` and `BSASeq.pdf` will be generated in the `./Results` folder after succesfully running the script.
+If gaps between subplots in BSASeq.pdf are too wide or too narrow, you can rerun the script to fine-tune the gaps by changing the values of `a` and/or `b` using the options below:

 `-a True -g a,b,c,d,e,f`

-- a - the horizontal gap
+- `a` - the horizontal gap
-- b - the vertical gap
+- `b` - the vertical gap
-- c, d, e, and f - the top, bottom, left, and right margins, respectively
+- `c`, `d`, `e`, and `f` - the top, bottom, left, and right margins, respectively

-The default values for a, b, c, d, e, and f are 0.028, 0.056, 0.0264, 0.054, 0.076, 0.002, 0.002, respectively.
-This process is very fast by using the `sliding_windows.csv` and `threshold.txt` files.
+The default values for `a`, `b`, `c`, `d`, `e`, and `f` are 0.028, 0.056, 0.0264, 0.054, 0.076, 0.002, 0.002, respectively.
+The script uses the `sliding_windows.csv` and `threshold.txt` files generated previously for plotting, it is very fast.

 If two or more peaks/valleys and all the values in between are beyond the confidence intervals/threshold, only the highest peak or the lowerest valley will be identified as the peak/valley of this region.
 The positions of the other peaks/valleys can be identified and their significance can be verified using the option below.

 `-e a1,b1,c1,a2,b2,c2,......,an,bn,cn`

-- a - chromosome id
+- `a` - chromosome id
-- b - the start point of a chromosomal fragment
+- `b` - the start point of a chromosomal fragment
-- c - the end point of a chromosomal fragment
+- `c` - the end point of a chromosomal fragment

-Right now, this option will not work if the chromosome IDs in the reference genome sequences are not digits, using 1000 - 1005 to represent sex chromosomes X, Y, Z, W, U, and V
+Right now, this option will not work if the chromosome IDs in the reference genome sequences are not digits with the exception of the sex chromosomes; we can use 1000 - 1005 to represent sex chromosomes X, Y, Z, W, U, and V when specify regions on sex chromosomes.

 #### Workflow
 1. Structural variant (SV) filtering